Zeriabo/ZwashApp/README.md

 Reporting and analytics: Develop reports and analytics to track the performance of your business, such as the number of bookings, revenue generated, and user behavior.

 Customer support: Set up a customer support system to handle any issues that may arise, such as complaints or questions about the service.

-Mobile app: Consider developing a mobile app to provide a more convenient and user-friendly experience for your customers.

 Loyalty program: Offer a loyalty program to reward repeat customers and encourage them to continue using your car washing service.